jvc84/hyprfloat/README.md

          opposite    moves window to mirror cursor position corner      moves window to the farthest corner from cursor center      moves window to center
+         random      moves window to random position on screen

   -w | --width WIDTH       resizes window width to WIDTH -h | --height HEIGHT     resizes window hegight to HEIGHT